Water Bacteriology FAQs

 Q. What should I do if the lid on the bottle is loose?

-- If the cap is loose the bottle, but the safety seal is still intact, then the bottle should be OK!
+- If the cap on your bottle is loose, but the safety seal is still intact, then the bottle should be OK!
 If the lid has fallen off, or you have a concern about the bottle integrity, then call (785) 296-0971 for a new bottle.

 Q. I had a positive sample and sent in a box of 3 Repeat samples, and now I have another box of 3 samples, what are they for?